adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 The plugin provides an easy way to run the same checks locally as in the Cloud Manager pipeline and ensures that the application works correctly when deployed in the cloud.

+This plugin requires at least Apache Maven 3.8.1 and Java version 8 or higher.

 > **_NOTE:_**  Please make sure to always use the latest version.
 Refrain from using any version below 1.1.10

 ## Functionality